 Sasquatch – Maneuvers

 A straight up driving hard rock album.
 Think of Soundgarden, QOTSA, Audioslave.
-Nothing new here – just a great example of how much fun this stuff is when it’s done well.
+Nothing new here – just a great example of how great this stuff is when it’s done well.

 Sherwood and Pitch – Man vs. Sofa